Clair Obscur: Expedition 33 Review: The Indie That Won Game of the Year

 A Visual Showcase

 The first thing anyone notices about Expedition 33 is how it looks.
 Built on Unreal Engine 5, the game features environments and character models that rival AAA productions.
-The art direction leans into a painterly, almost surrealist aesthetic that sets it apart from the photorealism trend.
+The art direction leans into a painterly, almost surrealist aesthetic inspired by the Belle Époque period, setting it apart from the photorealism trend.
 Every frame feels like it could hang in a gallery.

-But visuals alone don’t win awards.
-What makes Expedition 33 special is how its combat system reinvents turn-based RPG mechanics with real-time reaction elements, creating encounters that feel tactical without the tedium.
+But visuals alone do not win Game of the Year.
+What makes Expedition 33 special is how its combat system reinvents turn-based RPG mechanics with real-time reaction elements.
+Quick time events and timed actions keep every turn engaging, creating encounters that feel tactical without the tedium.
+If you are designing your own combat mechanics, our complete guide to combat balance breaks down the variables that make systems like this work.

 The Small Team Advantage